wiselenium/wiselenium/README.md

 	<version>0.3.0</version>
 </dependency>
 ```
-This module depends on the wiselenium-factory module and offers a lot of HTML components implementations:
+Some of the HTML components abstractions that this module offers:
 `Text`,`Button`,`Hyperlink`,`Checkbox`,`Radiobutton`,`Img`,`Label`,`Select`,`MultiSelect`,`Table`,`Frame`, etc.
-It also offers a `Page` base class with many built-in methods that you can extend.
+It also provides a `Page` base class with many built-in methods that you can extend.

 ## wiselenium-testng